 “They’re not fairies,” I say.
 The soles of Graham’s shoes are tilting see-saw like on the rim of the door.
 His face is white.

 “What are they?” she asks.

 “I’ll tell you,” I say, “if you help me.”

 “When I say go, grab my hand.
 Understand?”

 She nods again.

 I count in my head.
 One.
 Two.
 “Go!”
 I let go of Graham and drop my right hand to Rowan’s.
 She grips it and…

-The world falls away, as though everything is a cardboard set.
-There’s just Rowan and me, and she’s bright, as though lit from inside with a giant spotlight.
+The world falls away, as though everything is a cardboard film set.
+There’s just Rowan and me, and she’s bright, as though lit from inside with a spotlight.
 Or maybe a small sun.